Updated October 5

 Coronavirus resources and recommendations

-During this time, we are conducting business virtually for the safety of our employees and state.
-Our physical office locations are closed, but as always, we are available at (800) 859-5995 from 8 a.m. to 5:30 p.m.
-Central, or at firstname.lastname@example.org.
+We are continuing to conduct business virtually for the safety of our employees and state.
+Our physical office locations are closed, but as always we are available at (800) 859-9559 from 8:00 a.m. to 5:30 p.m.
+Central or at firstname.lastname@example.org.

 Centers for Disease Control and Prevention (CDC)

 Texas Department of Insurance (TDI)

 For businesses with some or all employees on-site, social distancing and good hygiene are key to preventing further spread of COVID-19.
 That presents challenges for businesses, but we must all do our part to adapt and keep our communities safe.